A Simple Hands-On Example

 Launch lys, enter the following code in the command line, and press Enter.

-from lys_instr.tutorial import template0
+from lys_instr.templates import template0

 template0.Window()